szobov/ros-opentelemetry/README.md

 <!-- markdown-toc end -->

-A production-grade integration library for instrumenting ROS2 (Robot Operating System 2) applications with [OpenTelemetry](https://opentelemetry.io/) distributed tracing and observability capabilities.
-This project provides a comprehensive toolchain for building, deploying, and monitoring ROS2 workspaces with native OpenTelemetry support for both C++ and Python nodes.

 ## How to use this Library

 ### Installation

 There are two ways how you can use this library.

+#### Streamlined

-First one, you utilize streamlined approach provided by this library:
+You utilize streamlined approach provided by this library:

 You have to use `bin/build-locally.bash` to build your project together with this library. `build-locally.bash` install dependencies using `conan` and `uv` and then runs `colcon` in the `virtualenv` made by `uv`, so your python nodes have access to PyPI packages.
 If you switches to this method you'll be able using `conanfile.txt` and `pyproject.toml` files to manage your dependencies.

+#### Classical

-Second one is you'll install opentelemetry-sdk yourself and build it together with the library.
+You install [opentelemetry-sdk](https://opentelemetry.io/docs/languages/) yourself and build it together with the library.

 The tricky part is, there is no obvious ways to install PyPI packages so they're available in your ROS2 environment.
 Plus, for [opentelemetry-cpp](https://github.com/open-telemetry/opentelemetry-cpp/blob/main/INSTALL.md), you would need to follow the installation guide and build it yourself.
 If you choose this way you would need to add `ros_opentelemetry_py` or `ros_opentelemety_cpp` and `ros_opentelemety_interfaces` from `src/` to your ROS-workspace.

 ### Instrumenting Code